xliao8/NeMO-Analytics/Everything about NeMO.md

  2. Customize visualization for existing datasets

-- You may also access the "single-gene display" page through the navigation panel and manually search for the dataset of interest.
+-  The "single-gene display" page can also be accessed through the navigation panel on the left.
+When the "single-gene display" is launched, users can  manually search for the dataset of interest from the drop-down menu or type in the name of the dataset.
 <img width="1378" height="648" alt="image" src="https://github.com/user-attachments/assets/25ea897d-f1a9-4735-97dd-f4a8f6bf2ed5" />

-- Alternatively, in the Data management page, select the "single-gene display in the expanded entry from the "analysis tool" dropdown menu.
+- Alternatively, in the "Dataset collection" page, select the "single-gene curator" in the expanded entry of any dataset from the "analysis tool" dropdown menu.
+This will also bring the user to the "single-gene display" page with the name of the selected dataset populated.

 <img width="1378" height="648" alt="image" src="https://github.com/user-attachments/assets/1fdd31af-844f-4cfb-a69c-c8fe10cfceca" />